electronstudio/python_book/chapters/fractals.rst

 This is the complete program.
 Modify yours to match, or enter it again, and run it.

-.. note:: Zooming may be slow and you may have to hold for a long time.
+.. note:: Zooming will be slow and you may have to **hold keys down** for a long time before anything happens!
 We will try to improve this next.

 Performance
 -----------